cn0047/stash/ed/sh/kubernetes/README.md

 Cluster limitations: max 110 pods per node, 5000 nodes, 150K pods in total, 300K containers in total.

+Affinity - way to control how pods are scheduled onto nodes based on rules and conditions.
+* Node Affinity (assign pods to specific nodes).
+* Pod Affinity and Anti-Affinity (rules about how pods are scheduled relative to each other (keep pods together/apart)).

 ## Master (Control plane)

 Control plane - set of components that manage and control the overall system.